dwightjack/marco.solazzi.me/src/content/blog/journey-through-switches.md

 Airplane mode off switch
 ```

 Not all screen readers/browser pairs support these patterns though.
-For example, Narrator in every browser except Edge identifies the switch as `button, off` (probably because Narrator is mostly tailored for Edge users).
-As always, build with your target audience in mind.
+For example, Narrator in every browser except Edge identifies the switch as `button, off` (probably because Narrator is mostly tailored for Edge users): as always, build with your target audience in mind.

 #### System architecture